-PLEASE NOTE:

-The Free Application for Federal Student Aid (FAFSA) must be completed by all students who wish to apply for any of the Federal Financial Aid programs.
+PLEASE NOTE: The Free Application for Federal Student Aid (FAFSA) must be completed by all students who wish to apply for any of the Federal Financial Aid programs.

-The 2010-2011 FAFSA form must be completed electronically.
+The 2014-2015 FAFSA form must be completed electronically.
 A Personal Identification Number (PIN) is needed to apply for student aid.
 You may request a PIN or a replacement PIN at www.pin.ed.gov.
 A PIN by mail will take 7-10 days.
 PIN's by email will take 3 days or less.
-You can not file the renewal FAFSA until you receive a PIN.
-You will not need a PIN if you are completing the FAFSA for the first time.
+You cannot file the renewal FAFSA until you receive a PIN.